Kyle Rittenhouse jury finds him not guilty on all counts in fatal shootings during Kenosha protests

 Rittenhouse fatally shot Rosenbaum and Huber and injured Gaige Grosskreutz while ostensibly guarding a used car lot with an AR-15-style rifle in downtown Kenosha on Aug.
 25, 2020.
 All four men were in the southeast Wisconsin town amid social unrest following the shooting of Jacob Blake, a Black man, by a white police officer.

-The teen’s attorney Mark Richards said he hopes Rittenhouse keeps a low profile after the verdict.
-The attorney said Rittenhouse has been taking online courses through a nondegree program offered by Arizona State University and hopes to become a nurse.
+The teen’s attorney, Mark Richards, said he hopes Rittenhouse keeps a low profile following the verdict.
+He has been taking online courses through a nondegree program offered by Arizona State University in hopes of becoming a nurse.

 Richards said the defense took an all-or-nothing approach to the case and never broached the possibility of a plea bargain with the district attorney.